Ultrasonic Bioreactors for Fermentation

 Fermentation process are carried out on industrial scale using microorganisms such as bacteria and fungi for the fermentation.
 Fermented products are used in the food and general industry.
 Chemicals, such as acetic acid, citric acid, and ethanol are produced by fermentation.
 The fermentation rate is influenced by the concentration of microorganisms, cells, cellular components, and enzymes as well as temperature, and pH.
 For aerobic fermentation, oxygen is a key factor too.
 Nearly all commercially produced enzymes, such as lipase, invertase and rennet, are made by fermentation with genetically modified microbes.

-In general, fermentations can be divided into four types:
+In general, fermentations can be divided into four process types/stages:

 Sonication Before, During and After Fermentation